NormanTUD/OmniOpt/.gui/_tutorials/dryrun.md

 ## How to run dry-runs?

-Simply attach `--dryrun` to your OmniOpt2-call, like this:
+Simply attach `--dryrun` to your OmniOpt2-call, like this, or chose the dry-run-Option in the GUI:

 ```bash
 ./omniopt \